wanghaisheng/responsive-landing-page-starter/content/blog/en/introducing-vonage-for-visual-studio-code.md

 Currently, the Account view provides a quick way to view your account balance.
 In the future, we hope to provide some additional capabilities here, including the ability to top-off your account.
-Giving a presentation, screen-sharing, live-streaming?
+Are you giving a presentation, screen-sharing, live-streaming?
 For privacy, click your current balance to toggle its visibility.

 ![Animated gif of the Account view](/content/blog/introducing-vonage-for-visual-studio-code/account.gif)